 It’s rare that you’ll see a Casio piano/keyboard used professionally.
 But, Casio is a solid brand that has been around for more than half a century.
 Their keyboards make for great, affordable instruments for beginners to practice.
 And, they usually have quite a selection of additional features built in.

 At $159, this keyboard certainly is not the cheapest when it comes to be beginner keyboards, but it will definitely be a reliable.
 In particular, this instrument has touch-sensitive keys.
 The softer you play, the quieter it sounds.
 This is very helpful for beginner and intermediate students learning to play with dynamics.

 Mastering 88-Keys on a Budget

 Few beginner students need 88 keys on a keyboard.
 This is the size of a full piano.
 But, this is not only the most affordable 88-key option currently available, it is also from a very trusted brand.
 Alesis is will known for making quality electronic instruments such as keyboard, synthesizers, and even electronic drum kits.
-My personal keyboard is an Alesis and it is currently one of the two keyboards I use with the students at school.
+My personal keyboard is an Alesis.

-At $210, this will definitely cost more than the Casio and will likely have less of the “fun” features.
+At $220, this definitely costs more than the Casio and will likely have less of the “fun” features.
 But, the real advantage of this keyboard is that it will play and feel a lot more like a piano.
-It won’t quite be as good the “real thing”, but it may very well be the only keyboard the student will ever need.
+It won’t be quite as good the “real thing”, but it may very well be the only practice keyboard the student will ever need.